-- EPAP applicants must clearly demonstrate during the application process that they meet or exceed the EPAP requirements of the position(s) for which they are applying.
+- Consistent with the Federal Application process, EPAP applicants must clearly demonstrate during the application process that they meet or exceed the EPAP requirements (“Qualification Standards”) of the position(s) for which they are applying.
+See section “How to Apply.”

-- EPAP employees will complete the functional training necessary for the position (in most cases) at the Foreign Service Institute (FSI).
+- Most EPAP employees will complete functional training at the Foreign Service Institute (FSI) or at another FSI-designated training location.
+See section “Training.”

-Regional bureaus are permitted to fill a total of 400 EPAP positions.
-Additionally the Bureau of Information Resource Management (IRM) plans to fund up to 50 Information Management (IM) positions and the Bureau of Overseas Buildings Operations (OBO) plans to fund up to 35 Facilities Manager positions.
-When an EPAP position becomes vacant, the position returns to the regional bureau, IRM or OBO as appropriate, who will determine whether the position will remain at that post or be reassigned to another post.
+Regional bureaus are each allotted a portion of 400 centrally funded EPAP positions.
+Additionally, the Bureau of Information Resource Management (IRM) funds up to 50 Information Management (IM) positions and the Bureau of Overseas Buildings Operations (OBO) funds up to 30 Facility Manager positions.
+When an EPAP position becomes vacant, the position returns to the regional or functional bureau, who will determine where to next allocate the position, based upon the bureau’s regional needs.

-In addition to these centrally funded positions, individual posts have the option of creating post-funded ICASS positions with prior approval from their regional or functional bureau, as appropriate.
+In addition to these centrally-funded positions, individual posts have the option of creating post-funded positions with prior approval from their regional or functional bureau, as appropriate.
+A post-funded position remains with post, provided post can entirely fund the position and the associated training.

 EPAP positions include the following areas: Political, Economic, Management, Public Diplomacy, Facilities Management, Human Resources, Financial Management, General Services, Information Management, Office Management, and Medical.